Things to do and places to go....

 Kruger National Park

-Just 17 km from Marloth Park entrance gate, the Crocodile Bridge Gate leads you into the iconic Kruger National Park, a must-visit destination for anyone seeking the true essence of African wildlife.
+• Just 17 km from Marloth Park, the Crocodile Bridge Gate leads into Kruger National Park, a premier spot for African wildlife.
+Use the Latest Sightings App for real-time animal tracking to enhance your wildlife encounters.

-• Bush walk – Experience the thrill of walking through the wild with an armed guide
+• Bush walk: Walk through the wild with an armed guide.

-• Nighttime bushbraai – Enjoy an authentic African BBQ under the stars, combined with nocturnal wildlife viewing
+• Nighttime bushbraai: Enjoy an African BBQ under the stars while viewing nocturnal wildlife.

 Panorama route